 Robert Deutschman.
 Mr. Deutschman joined our Board in May 2013 and was appointed Chair of the Board in December 2014.
-Mr. Deutschman joined Focal Point Partners LLC, an investment bank, as a Managing Director in January 2020.
-Prior to that time, Mr. Deutschman held various positions with the Cappello Group, Inc., a merchant bank, since 1999, serving as Vice Chairman since 2008.
+Mr. Deutschman joined Focal Point Partners LLC, an investment bank, as a Managing Director in January 2020, which was acquired by B. Riley Financial in 2022, where he remains a Managing Director today.
+Prior to that time, Mr. Deutschman held various positions with the Cappello Group,

+Inc., a merchant bank, since 1999, serving as Vice Chairman since 2008.
 Prior to joining Cappello, Mr. Deutschman was a Managing Director of Saybrook Capital Corp., and a Senior Vice President at Houlihan, Lokey.
 Mr. Deutschman served as the Vice Chairman of the Board of Directors of Enron Creditors Recovery Corp. (formerly Enron Corp.) from 2004 to 2014, a position he assumed upon Enron's 2004 emergence from bankruptcy.
-Mr. Deutschman serves on the boards of Poseidon Resources, a private water project development company, and the RAND Center for Corporate Ethics and Governance.
+Mr. Deutschman serves on the boards of several private companies, and also serves on the Executive Committee of the Water Buffalo Club, an organization dedicated to helping kids in need in Los Angeles.
 He previously served on the boards of MPG Office Trust Inc., a public real estate investment trust, First Bank of Beverly Hills, and the Brookfield DTLA Fund Office Trust Investor, Inc. Mr. Deutschman holds a B.A. from Haverford College, with honors, and a J.D. from Columbia University School of Law, where he was a Harlan Fiske Stone scholar.